bl791/echo-status/README.md

-# echo status
+# Echo-Status

-A Flutter app for status monitoring designed for IoT devices such as the Amazon Echo Show
+A Flutter app for status monitoring designed for IoT devices such as the Amazon Echo Show.

 ## Download